 = 10-18 esu-cm

 = 1 Debye

 Being a vector quantity, if a molecule contains several polar covalent bonds, then the resultant dipole moment of the molecule is obtained from the vector sum of the bond moments of different bonds.

-By profession Shailendra Shukla Sir is a senior executive officer in a very reputed power generation company.
-He has been a professional teacher of competitive chemistry for a long time and his sole aim is to provide quality guidance in chemistry for aspirants of UPSC, State PSCs, IIT-JEE, AIIMS, NEET, and Academic examinations, especially to those who belong to the economically vulnerable class of society and cannot afford heavy tuition fees of professional institutions.
+By profession, Shailendra Shukla Sir is a senior executive officer in a very reputed power generation company.
+He has been a professional teacher of competitive chemistry for a long time and his sole aim is to provide quality guidance to the aspirants of UPSC, State PSCs, IIT-JEE, AIIMS, NEET, and Academic examinations, especially to those who belong to the economically vulnerable class of society and cannot afford heavy tuition fees of professional institutions.

 For Video lectures and Live Classes of Shailendra Shukla sir visit “Exacademy” youtube channel https://www.youtube.com/channel/UCLPxVWdS2VBCN8YZ7Xaqnlg